SanjayKumar-M/llmforge/README.md

 # LLMForge - Building LLMs from Scratch
-My personal hands-on learning repo for implementing LLMs from scratch.
+My personal hands-on learning repo for implementing LLMs from scratch, experimenting with different tools/tech stacks in AI

 # goal
 The acutal goal is to document, creating reference for my futureself